jumpserver/lion/README.md

 ## Introduction

-This project using Golang and Vue, handling RDP and VNC connections.
+This project uses Golang and Vue, handling RDP and VNC connections.
 It is mainly based on [Apache Guacamole](http://guacamole.apache.org/)

 ## Configuration

-Refer to the configuration file for startup[config_example](config_example.yml)
+Refer to the configuration file [config_example](config_example.yml)

 ## Build the image